 Although I can run skeptical when it comes to super adorable burp cloths that cost twenty dollars, I am a sucker for much of the modern design on the market these days for baby gear.
 Plus, the services, like Stroller Spa (who will transform a stroller you nab from Craig’s List into one that’s pretty much brand new) and Urban Sitter (a resource for finding babysitters when you are clueless about who to call) are fun to learn about as well.

-A number of organizations have emerged over the past year that make it easy — and fun — for expectant and new moms to learn about all the products and services available to them.
+The Biggest Baby Shower, an event that occurs in big cities throughout the year, makes it easy — and fun — for expectant and new moms to learn about all the products and services available to them.

-Big City Moms.
-Based in New York City, Big City Moms offers new mom support groups, preschool education events, and a huge expo called The Biggest Baby Shower that I attended in LA this year.
-That event hits NYC, SF and LA.
+Based in New York City, Big City Moms offers new mom support groups, preschool education events, and The Biggest Baby Shower.
+(Read about my past experience at one.)
+The event hits NYC, SF, Dallas and LA.